 Uber, Pimlico Plumbers, Deliveroo – there’s been numerous challenges in the courts around employment status and the gig economy, but where do employers currently stand when engaging with contractors and at what point should people be treated as workers?

-There has been activity around the working time regulations and how these impact on employees who are on call, or carers sleeping at a client’s residence.
+There has been activity around the national minimum wage regulations and how these impact on employees who are on call, or carers sleeping at a client’s residence.
 Are they entitled to pay?

 These questions and more will be covered along with: